Option Pricing with Time-Varying Volatility Risk Aversion: Empirical Analysis

-We evaluate and compare the performance of the models in terms of VIX and option pricing, as measured by the RMSE.
-The VIX pricing error is defined as the difference between the model-implied VIX and the observed VIX.
-We use the same scale to to measure option pricing errors.
-This is achieved by converting option prices to implied volatilities, and define these pricing errors as the differences in between model-based implied volatilities for an option and the implied volatility for the observed option price.
-The (in-sample) RMSEs for these pricing errors are reported in Table \ref{tab:DerivativePricing} for each of the specifications listed in Table \ref{tab:JointEstimation}.
+We evaluate the performance of the models in terms of their ability to accurately price the VIX and options.
+We report the root mean squared errors (RMSE) for the logarithm of VIX and the logarithmically transformed implied volatilities.\footnote{As a robustness check, we also computed the RMSE for the level of VIX and implied volatilities.
+These results are reported in Appendix \ref{subsec:RMSEIV}.} The RMSE multiplied by 100 can be interpreted as the (absolute) relative pricing errors in percent.
+This loss function is coherent with our log-likelihood function, where the term that involves derivative prices is given in Assumption \ref{assu:Pricing-Errors}.
+A similar loss function was adopted in \citet{Ornthanalai2014}, who used the relative implied volatility to prevent days with high volatility from being given a disproportionately large weight in the comparisons.
+For each of the specifications listed in Table \ref{tab:JointEstimation}, we report their (in-sample) RMSEs in Table \ref{tab:DerivativePricing}.

-We present the in-sample RMSEs for VIX pricing in Panel A. These are defined by
+We present the in-sample RMSEs for the VIX in Panel A. These are defined by

-where $\mathrm{VIX}_{t}^{m}$ is model-based and $\mathrm{VIX}_{t}$ is the observed market VIX.
-Panel A shows that a time-varying variance risk ratio result in substantially smaller average pricing errors, relative to the HNG models which all assumes $\eta$ to be constant.
-The improvements in VIX prices that are achieved by permitting time-variation in $\eta$ are substantial and impressive.
-The specification that delivers the most accurate VIX pricing is the SHNG model that is estimated with VIX data.
-Its RMSE is 73\% smaller than the best performing HNG specification.
-The other two SHNG specifications are also substantially better at VIX pricing than any of the HNG specifications.
-This is despite the fact that their parameters are estimated to also match observed option pricing.
-The SHNG models estimated with option prices involves an objective that must price options with maturities ranging from one to six months.
-This entails a trade-off across maturities, whereas the VIX specification specifically targets a one-month maturity.
+where $\mathrm{VIX}_{t}^{m}$ is the model-based quantity and $\mathrm{VIX}_{t}$ is the observed market VIX value.
+Panel A of Table \ref{tab:DerivativePricing} shows that a time-varying VRR, $\eta_{t}$, results in substantially smaller average pricing errors, relative to a constant $\eta$, which is a characteristic of CHNG.
+The improved VIX pricing is substantial and impressive.
+The most accurate VIX pricing is achieved with by the DHNG model, when it is estimated with VIX data.
+This reduces the RMSE by a factor of four relative to both CHNG specifications.
+Even the DHNG model that is estimated solely with option prices, has a much smaller RMSE for VIX prices than the CHNG specification that uses VIX prices as part of the objective in the estimation.
+This is impressive, because the DHNG model estimated with option prices is based on an objective that simultaneously seeks to price options with maturities ranging from one to six months.
+This entails a trade-off across maturities, unlike models estimated with solely with VIX, that specifically targets the one-month maturity.